ucdavis-bioinformatics/NeuroMabSeq/README.md

 # NeuroMabSeq
-A place to track issues for NeuroMabSeq project
+A place to track issues and development for NeuroMabSeq project.